Anguirus: Millennium period (2004)

-Anguirus was intended to appear in the unmade film Godzilla X Varan, Baragon, and Anguirus: Giant Monsters All-Out Attack, set to be directed by Shusuke Kaneko and released in 2001.
-However, Toho requested that Kaneko replace Anguirus and Varan with the more popular Mothra and King Ghidorah, respectively, leading to the release of the film Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.
+Anguirus was intended to appear in the unmade film Godzilla X Varan, Baragon, and Anguirus: Giant Monsters All-Out Attack.
+However, Toho requested that director Shusuke Kaneko replace Anguirus and Varan with the more popular Mothra and King Ghidorah, respectively, leading to the release of the film Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.

-Anguirus returned in the 2004 film, Godzilla: Final Wars, as a brainwashed pawn of the alien Xiliens.
-The aliens secretly dispatch Anguirus to attack Shanghai, where he battles the flying United Nations battleship, Karyu until the Xiliens teleport Anguirus away to make humanity believe they had destroyed the monster.
+Anguirus returned in the 2004 film, Godzilla: Final Wars after a 30 year screen absence, as a brainwashed pawn of the Xiliens.
+The aliens secretly dispatch Anguirus to attack Shanghai, where it battles the flying United Nations battleship, Karyu, until the Xiliens teleport Anguirus away to make humanity believe they had destroyed the monster.
 Once humanity discovers the Xiliens' true objective, the latter send fighters and Anguirus to destroy the Karyu.
 Following this, Anguirus, Rodan, and King Caesar are dispatched to confront Godzilla, but are ultimately defeated.

+In the English dub of the 2004 film during Anguirus' confrontation with the battleship Karyu, one crew member erroneously calls it "the Angweenus."
+While this is only a translation error, it has been the subject of some fan affection.

 The Millennium Anguirus was 90 meters (295 feet) tall, 160 meters (525 feet) long and weighed 60,000 metric tons.

-Reiwa period (2017-2021)
+Reiwa period (2017–2021)

-In the prologue for the film Godzilla: Planet of the Monsters, the corpses of Anguirus and Rodan make a cameo, having been killed by the Chinese military bio-weapon.

-This is expanded upon in the prequel novel Godzilla: Monster Apocalypse, in which Anguirus and Rodan attacked Beijing before they were killed by a bio-weapon called Hedorah.
+In the prologue for the film Godzilla: Planet of the Monsters, the corpses of Anguirus and Rodan make a cameo appearance, having been killed by a bio-weapon created by the Chinese military.
+This is expanded upon in the prequel novel Godzilla: Monster Apocalypse, in which Anguirus and Rodan attacked Beijing before they were killed by the bio-weapon, Hedorah.
 Additionally, two other members of Anguirus' species appear, with one attacking South Africa and the other killed by Godzilla in Los Angeles.

-In the Godzilla Singular Point anime series, Anguirus scavenges several Rodan carcasses from a JSDF base in Chiba Prefecture's forests and causes trouble for the locals, with the local mayor's son coining the monster's name for his resemblance to ankylosaurs.
+In the Godzilla Singular Point anime series, Anguirus scavenges several Rodan carcasses from a JSDF base in Chiba Prefecture's forests and terrorizes the locals, with the local mayor's son coining the monster's name for his resemblance to ankylosaurs.
 After Anguirus hinders military responses with its ability to predict attacks and deflect projectiles by vibrating its spines, the JSDF, local hunters, and the Otaki Factory's mecha Jet Jaguar join forces to lure out Anguirus.
-It's discovered the creature can use quantum mechanics due to its extra-dimensional composition to predict the future.
-They stun it with a harpoon gun and presume it dead before it attacks the mayor's photoshoot, leading to Jet Jaguar killing Anguirus with a point-blank harpoon shot.
+Upon discovering the creature can use quantum mechanics due to its extra-dimensional composition to predict the future, they temporarily stun it with a harpoon gun, but it attacks the mayor's photoshoot, leading to Jet Jaguar killing Anguirus with a point-blank harpoon shot.
 The mecha's inventor later takes one of Anguirus' horns as a trophy and to fashion into a spear for Jet Jaguar.

-MonsterVerse (2019)

-Skeletal remains resembling Anguirus appears briefly in the film Godzilla: King of the Monsters within the ancient sunken city that houses Godzilla's lair.